 - Where to Elope in Yosemite National Park

 - How much does it cost to elope in Yosemite National park?

 - We’d love to be your Yosemite Elopement Photographers!

 How to Get to Yosemite National Park?

 The park is located in the Sierra Nevada mountains of California.
 It is not super close to any one airport.
-You should consider flying into Los Angeles or Sacramento or even San Fransisco or San Jose, for the bigger city options.
+You should consider flying into Los Angeles, Sacramento, even San Fransisco or San Jose, for the bigger city options.
+For a smaller, closer airport you can consider Fresno, but the cost is significantly higher.
 I also recommend pairing a trip to Yosemite with a trip to Lake Tahoe.
 In this case you may want to fly into Reno, Nevada.
 Yosemite National Park is also next to Sequoia National Park and Kings Canyon, so considering extending your trip for that too.
 California is home to 5 national parks, so the options are endless for exploring the state.
 From the airports you will for sure need to rent a car to drive to the park.
 Once in the park you can take the shuttles around to the trailheads/areas, bike or hike.